ZacharyLiu-CS/br-runner/README.md

-# TiKV Server Configuration Tool
+# TiKV Br Runner Tool

-A Python-based tool for managing TiKV and PD server configurations.
-This tool reads server configurations from YAML files and provides easy access to host information for TiKV and PD servers.
+A Python-based tool for managing TiKV cluster backup and restore tool.
+This tool reads server configurations from YAML files and provides easy access to backup TiKV clusters.

 ## Features